Page last updated: Thu, 19-Apr-2018 15:15:39

 Buttons on the Evoluent VerticalMouse C are now integrated into the body of the mouse, eliminating the break between "body" and "button".
 As well, the flange that supports the little finger is no longer integrated into the Right Click button but has been increased in size and molded into the body of the mouse.
 This may reduce the risk of accidental right-clicks when moving the mouse as the little finger no longer presses against the Right Click button.

 The Evoluent C features three primary buttons (left, middle and right click) and two secondary thumb buttons (back and forward).
-A high quality scroll wheel with clear detents is angled slightly downward to facilitate a natural scrolling action by the index or middle fingers.
+A high quality scroll wheel with soft detents is angled slightly downward to facilitate a natural scrolling action by the index or middle fingers.
 Button functions are pre-assigned but may be reprogrammed using the free downloadable Evoluent Mouse Manager software.
 The software offers access to a wide range of additional functions, including an auto-click option which can be activated to reduce repetitive left clicking.

 The Evoluent VerticalMouse C is also equipped with a high-performance four-level sensor.
 The pointer speed can be easily cycled from slowest to fastest using the small button located just behind the scroll wheel.
 LEDs on the shoulder of the mouse indicate the current setting.